codefortulsa/oscn/README.md

 Create a CaseIndexes list using these key word arguments:
 - county: defaults to all,
-- last: use this for company or organization names
+- last_name: use this for company or organization names
-- first: optional
+- first_name: optional
-- middle: optional
+- middle_name: optional
 - filed_after:   More readable than FiledDateL
 - filed_before:  More readable than FiledDateH
 - closed_after:  More readable than ClosedDateL